-Actors’ Theatre of Columbus returns this Summer with their outdoor classic theatre under the stars in German Village’s Schiller Park.
+Actors’ Theatre of Columbus returns this Summer for the 44th season with their outdoor classic theatre under the stars in German Village’s Schiller Park.

 photo by Dave Koczur